odhran-kainos/blog/post/22 - Principles of Automated Testing.md

 is meant to have painted a coherent set of principles for how to think about automated testing in any software project.

-This hopefully gives you a framework you can use to think about various approaches to automated testing, and to help you be conscious of the various spectrums and the trade-offs involved in each one.
-This should form a solid foundation for any discussion of tools, techniques or best practices, and apply regardless of what language, platform or environment you are working with.
+Even without such specific guidance, this post should hopefully provide you a solid foundation that should help you frame, discuss and evaluate any tools, techniques or practices related to automated testing regardless of what project you find yourself working in.